Chart Color Schemes

 North Wahroonga was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-North Wahroonga has a high level of cultural diversity, with 28.2% speaking a language other than English at home and 40.8% born overseas.
-The dominant religion is Christianity, comprising 52.7%.
-Judaism is overrepresented in North Wahroonga compared to Greater Sydney, making up 0.9% versus 0.8%.
+North Wahroonga has a high level of cultural diversity, with 28.2% of its population speaking a language other than English at home and 40.8% born overseas.
+Christianity is the predominant religion in North Wahroonga, comprising 52.7% of its population.
+Judaism, however, is somewhat overrepresented compared to Greater Sydney, making up 0.9% versus 0.8%.

 Frequently Asked Questions - Diversity